 If your application for a fiancé(e) visa was made out of the UK, you will have 28 days to submit the appeal.

 However, if your application for a fiancé(e) visa was made within the UK, you will only have 14 days to submit the appeal.

 Should the need arise, we will be able to advise you of the appeal process and represent you in preparing for the appeal.

 As part of our retainer service, we offer the following:

 Provide a comprehensive document checklist;

 Complete any application as necessary on the applicant’s behalf;

 Prepare a complete bundle to be sent to UKVI

-If you require further information in relation to a UK fiancé(e) visa, please feel free to contact us on 0161 826 6922.
+If you require further information in relation to a UK fiancé(e) visa, please contact us.